cp949/react-wordcloud/packages/react-wordcloud/README.md

 ### `size` (optional)

 Fixed size `[width, height]` in pixels.
-When not provided, the component will use the container size.
+When not provided, the component uses the container size.

 ```tsx
 <ReactWordcloud words={words} size={[800, 600]} />